Children & Education

 Lee K. Feine Scholarship: The Greater Houston Section annually awards a scholarship of $1,500 to a student entering the third year of college or graduate school who is preparing for a career that serves the greater community, such as education, health and social welfare, or Judaic studies.
 The scholarship is based on both academic excellence and need.
 Scholarships are awarded at a special event in the spring.
 The scholarship’s name honors Lee K Feine, a career woman who led the rebuilding of a once-shrinking section of NCJW GHS into the dynamic force it is today.
 For more information, contact firstname.lastname@example.org

-APPLICATIONS: Posted in the fall, applications and two written letters of recommendation are due in early March.
+APPLICATIONS: Posted in the Spring, applications and two written letters of recommendation are due in early March.
+(Download the Application)

 GENERAL REQUIREMENTS for Undergraduate and Graduate Students: